gitgym/hangman/README.md

 # hangman1

 Started with datastructure and developed a couple of pure functions to create basic game engine (game.cljc).
+Added tests and rich comments.

 ## Installation